Updated for 2022

 750 S. Santa Anita Ave., South El Monte, CA 91733

-Legg Lake in Whittier Narrows Recreation Area is a good place to try out fishing, especially if you’re not sure if your family will enjoy it.
-Because in addition to fishing, the recreation area has a number of other available activities including hiking trails, children’s play areas, baseball fields, and much more.
-The lake is stocked with a variety of fish including rainbow trout, bass, and more.
+Legg Lake in Whittier Narrows Recreation Area is a good place to try out fishing — especially if you’re not sure if your family will enjoy it — because, in addition to fishing, the recreation area has a number of other fun things to do.
+Available activities include hiking trails, children’s play areas, baseball fields, and much more.
+The lake is stocked with various kinds of fish including rainbow trout, bass, and more.